ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: Experiments

 \section{Experiments}

-In this section, we demonstrate the benefits of our ExpandNets on several tasks, including image classification, object detection, and semantic segmentation.
-We then provide an ablation study to more thoroughly analyze the influence of our different expansion strategies and show that our approach is complementary to knowledge transfer.
+In this section, we demonstrate the benefits of our ExpandNets on image classification, object detection, and semantic segmentation.
+We further provide an ablation study to analyze the influence of different expansion strategies and expansion rates in the supplementary material.

-Below, we denote the expansion of fully-connected layers by a suffix {\it FC}, of convolutional layers by {\it CL}, and of convolutional kernels by {\it CK}.
-When combining convolutional expansions with fully-connected ones, we use the suffix {\it CL+FC} or {\it CK+FC}, and add another suffix {\it +Init} to indicate that we use our initialization strategy.
+We denote the expansion of convolutional layers by {\it CL}, of convolutional kernels by {\it CK}, and of fully-connected layers by \textit{FC}.
+Specifically, we use \textit{FC(Arora18)} to indicate that the expansion strategy is similar to the one used in~\citep{AroraCH18}.
+When combining convolutional expansions with fully-connected ones, we use {\it CL+FC} or {\it CK+FC}.